zv/zv.github.com/_posts/2009-06-20-mercury-payment-systems.markdown

 ---

 <div class="txt">
-<p>I audited code and wrote fuzzers to examine the security of credit card transaction software.</p>
+<p>I was contracted to audit code and wrote fuzzers to examine the security of credit card transaction software.</p>
 <p><a href="http://www.mercurypay.com/">Mercury Payment Systems</a></p>
 </div>